sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-894	All Possible Full Binary Trees    		76.5%	Medium
+each node has 0 or 2 children. n nodes.
+N must be an odd number, give left/right (1,N-2),(3,N-5)... and do recursive ->>

 <<-919	Complete Binary Tree Inserter    		58.1%	Medium
 using array to represent a complete binary tree.